AndrewWPhillips/eggql/README.md

 To use it you _don't_ need to create a GraphQL **schema**.
 Simply declare Go structs with fields that act as the GraphQL **resolvers**.
 For some things, like resolver arguments, you need to use a tag string (metadata attached to a field of a struct type), like the tags used to control JSON encoding.

-There are also special features that can create special resolvers based on Go slices, arrays and maps:
+There are also features (unique to eggql) that allow you to easily create resolvers based on Go slices, arrays and maps.
+That is:

 * a resolver that returns a slice, array or map as a GraphQL list
 * fabricate an **id** field for objects of the list where it's type is `Int!` for array/slice, or map key type (eg `String!`) for a map
 * a resolver that can lookup a single list element (takes a single argument of **id**'s type)

 ## Getting Started